kshedden/case_studies/methods/glm.md

 E[Y|X_1=x_1+1, X_2=x_2] / E[Y|X_1=x_1, X_2=x_2] = \exp(\beta_1).
 $$

+The covariate effect in this case is *multiplicative*.

 __Variance functions:__ GLM's specify a condfitional variance function $V(\cdot)$
 as well as a mean function.
-For a basic GLM, the variance function has the form
+The conditional variance of the response is determined from the variance function via the relationship

 $$
 {\rm Var}[Y|X=x] = \phi \cdot V(E[Y|X=x]),
 $$

-where $V(\cdot): {\cal R}\rightarrow R^+$ is a given function and
+where $V(\cdot): {\mathbb R}\rightarrow {\mathbb R}^+$ is a given function and
 $\phi \ge 0$ is a *scale parameter*.
-In words, the variance is expressed through a "mean/variance relationship", i.e. the variance can only depend on the covariates through the mean that they imply.
+In words, the variance is expressed through a *mean/variance relationship*, i.e. the conditional variance can only depend on the covariates through the conditional mean that they imply.

+Mean/variance relationships are a powerful way to accommodate *heteroscedasticity* in regression analyses.
+They provide a simpler alternative to *variance regression* in which the conditional variance function $Var[Y|X=x]$ is an arbitrary function of $x$, rather than being restricted to being a function of the conditional mean.

 __GLM's and parametric probability models:__ Many basic GLM's are equivalent to using maximum likelihood analysis to fit a parametric